St. Petersburg Chapter 13 Bankruptcy Lawyer

 is ultimately foreclosed, typically there may be a deficiency that remains

 after the home is sold and set off against the amount of the loans.
 In

 other words, it is the amount of money still owed to the bank after they

 take into account the money they received from the sale of the home.
 In

-the end, the Chapter 13 is a power tool both to save homes as well as
+the end, Chapter 13 is a powerful tool both to save homes as well as eliminate

-eliminate or greatly reduce the deficiency that will likely result from
+or greatly reduce the deficiency that will likely result from the surrender

 Even if the bank is able to sell the home quickly and file a claim, the